BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/README.md

                      ON DELETE CASCADE
 );
 ```
-#### The token expires one hour after the trigger register, respectively login function has been selected:
+#### The token expires one hour after the trigger register, respectively login function, has been selected:
 ```plpgsql
 CREATE OR REPLACE PROCEDURE
     sp_generate_session_token(